Contact

 Key Performances & Achievements

-She will complete the season at the Jennian Homes NZ Track and Field Championships in Auckland, the College Sports Wellington Regional Championships, Athletics Wellington Junior Championships, and the North Island Secondary Schools Championships all held in March 2026.
+She will complete the season at the Jennian Homes NZ Track and Field Championships in Auckland, the College Sports Wellington Regional Championships, Athletics Wellington Junior Championships, and the North Island Secondary Schools Championships then finally in Australia at the Brisbane Junior championships and Oceania in Darwin.

 Pathway (APD): AIM Performance Development